 More About Payments & Other Credit Cards

-A customer needs to cancel the NACH mandate in cases where they want to stop automatic debit of money from their accounts such as in cases of EMI payment to banks or payments of utility bills.
+You need to cancel the NACH mandate in cases where you want to stop the automatic debit of money from your accounts, such as in cases of EMI payments to banks or payments of utility bills.